Tuscan White Bean Soup

 How to Make Tuscan White Bean Soup

-Step#3: Sauté Aromatics: Heat the olive oil over medium heat in a large pot, soup pot, or dutch oven pot.
+- Heat the olive oil over medium heat in a large pot.
 Add the chopped onion, shallot, carrots, and celery.
 Sauté for about 5-7 minutes, until the vegetables start to soften.

-Step #4: Add Beans and Broth: Add the drained and rinsed white beans to the pot.
-Pour in the vegetable or chicken broth.
+- Add the drained and rinsed white beans to the pot.
+Pour in the broth.
 Bring the mixture to a boil, then reduce the heat to low.
 Cover the pot and let the soup simmer for about 20 minutes to allow the flavors to meld.

-Step #7: Serve: Ladle the big pot of creamy Tuscan White Bean Soup into bowls.
+- Ladle the big pot of creamy Tuscan White Bean Soup into bowls.
 If desired, sprinkle grated parmigiano cheese and red pepper flakes on top for added flavor.
-Serve the soup with crusty bread, and enjoy!

 Recipe Tips